ZachiNachshon/git-deps-syncer/README.md

 <br>

 <h3 id="why-creating">💡 Why Creating <code>git-deps-syncer</code>?</h3>

+These are some of the requirements I've had which lead me to implement a solution myself instead of using git `submodule` / `subtree`:

 1. Merge any git repository into a working repository source code, treating it as external source dependency